 [si_guide_block id="86160" title="Download our Free Resource – 10 common website customer experience mistakes" description="This guide reveals examples of poor website design from different sectors which are commonly seen, but best avoided."/]

-Not so long ago, the need or want for a product meant we were supposed to drive miles to get to a brick and mortar store in order to spend hours looking for the desired product.…
+Not so long ago, the need or want for a product meant we were supposed to drive miles to get to a brick and mortar store to spend hours looking for the desired product.
+From test driving…

 Your ultimate guide to creating a user journey map with step-by-step instructions, a template, and an example to follow

 Creating a user journey map has many benefits for both your users and your team.
 A journey map will help you discover friction points for the user and opportunities to improve user experience.
 Ultimately, you’ll discover opportunities to increase engagement and build customer loyalty.

 The process of creating a user journey map will help foster team alignment, clarify priorities and surface opportunities for increased revenue or saved customer service costs.
 Creating a journey map means that you’re prioritizing user experience as a means to create long-term value.

 [si_guide_block id="83545" title="Download our Individual Member Resource – Persona research guide" description="This guide will help you build personas using the most appropriate research techniques.
 The research doesn't need to be lengthy or costly, as this guide explains."/]

 Don’t be intimidated by the thought of jumping straight…

 Chart of the Day: Personas, Journey mapping, AB testing, VoC or NPS, which do you use?

 From our research on managing digital marketing it's clear that there is a major challenge for many marketers of creating integrated strategies and communications plans.
 From a customer point-of-view there is also likely to be a poor experience if their customer journeys are unclear or restricted by the inability of brands to integrate their communications and experiences.